 In the area of Health Care and Social Assistance, several organizations are among the top 50 employers in Halifax County.
 These include: Halifax Regional Hospital, Woodview Nursing Home, Care Advantage, Berry Hill Nursing Home, Personal Homecare, Inc., Southside Community Services, Halifax County Community Action, and Commonwealth Assisted Living at South Boston.
 There are also two correctional institutions in the County: Bedford County Adult Detention and Dillwyn Correctional Center.

 The medical and nursing institutions and the correctional institutions in Halifax County are trustworthy and they are staffed by caring and committed people.
 Unfortunately, from time to time people make mistakes or lose control of a situation.
 If you, or a loved one, are harmed due to the mistakes or negligence of an institution or a provider, you have a right to take legal action.
-At Altizer Law, P.C., our attorneys, Bettina and Terri, have successful experience helping victims of medical malpractice, nursing home neglect or nursing home abuse (or their families) to initiate legal action on your behalf.
+At Altizer Law, P.C., Bettina has vast successful experience helping victims of medical malpractice, nursing home neglect or nursing home abuse (or their families) to initiate legal action on your behalf.
 Successful legal action will not undo the damage done.
 It can, however, send a message to the offender.
 It can also result in a financial settlement that will help you put your life back together.
 We hope you never need us, but if you do, we are here to protect you and to win justice on your behalf.

 Living In and Touring Halifax County

 Halifax is a lively, diverse and exciting place to live and to visit.
 In addition to the beautiful countryside, there is something of special interest to everyone.